Veittech/UnigramAds/README.md

  <img width="600px" src="https://github.com/Veittech/UnigramAds/blob/master/Assets/buildTemplateOverview.png" alt="qr"/>
 </p>

-In case you specified `AdSonar advertising network` during SDK initialization - you need to make additional settings in the library build template.
+In case you specified `AdSonar` ad network during SDK initialization - you need to make additional settings in the library build template.
-Currently, in version 1.0.2, **MANUAL EDITING** of the build template for this ad network is available (in future updates I will solve this problem in an automated way, probably).
+Starting with `version 1.0.2 and below`, there is **MANUAL EDITING** of the build template for this ad network available.
+In future updates I will solve this problem in an automated way, maybe!

 Go to the `WebGLTemplates -> UnigramAds` folder and open the `index.html` file to edit this line:
 ```html
 <script src="https://static.sonartech.io/lib/1.0.0/sonar.js?appId=app_aaa2d5da&isDebug=true"></script>